 Garden Clearance Guide

 Are you planning on doing lots of work in your garden?
 If you need to get rid of the waste as cheaply and efficiently as possible, here is some useful garden clearance advice.
-You might also be interested in our man & van general rubbish clearance guide and our skip hire guide.

 - Separate green waste materials

 - Try to reduce the bulkiness of your garden waste as much as possible

 - Reduce labour fees of a man & van clearance company

 - If you use a skip, order the largest skip you can